BRC

 When your actions don't match the cards you have, you're bluffing.
 Typically speaking, this is when you have weak hands, but you're acting like they're stronger than they are in order to scare people away from the pot.

-But at the same time, you want to maximize your pay out.
-And make your pattern of behavior, including your bet sizes and frequency, believable.
-It’s a tricky line to tread.
+But at the same time, you want to maximise your pay out.
+And make your pattern of behaviour, including your bet sizes and frequency, believable.
+It's a tricky line to tread.
+And sometimes more than a little confusing as to know when should you bluff in poker games.

 Is bluffing all about body language?